nicholasjackson/consul/website/source/docs/guides/deployment.html.md

 ## Datacenter Design

-A Consul cluster (typically 3 or 5 servers plus client agents) may be deployed in a single physical datacenter or it may span multiple datacenters.
+Consul may be deployed in a single physical datacenter or it may span multiple datacenters.

 For a large cluster with a high number of reads and writes, deploying servers in the same physical location improves performance.
 In cloud environments, a single datacenter may be deployed across multiple availability zones i.e. each server in a separate availability zone within a single EC2 instance.
 Consul also supports multi-datacenter deployments via two separate clusters joined by WAN links.
 In some cases, one may also deploy two or more Consul clusters in the same LAN environment.

+The Raft consensus protocol requires low latency connectivity between a single set of servers.
+This may be achieved by locating servers within the same datacenter or across availability zones in a single region (which provides low latency, non-WAN connectivity).

 ### Single Datacenter